 Rowberrow Warren Forest Plan

-Rowberrow is not an ancient woodland site and comprises of 220Ha of mixed woodland, originally planted in the 1940s-50s on previously open ground consisting of acid grassland and heath.
-The site enjoys freely draining mineral soil averaging 800mm of rainfall per year.
-Parts of the wood are elevated and exposed with the highest point being 290m giving rise to its prominent and highly visible position within the landscape and as a result, the wood has a high wind blow risk on the higher slopes with poor form resulting from the wind especially in Beech stands, where squirrel damage is also apparent.
+Rowberrow is not an ancient woodland site and comprises 220 hectares of mixed woodland, originally planted in the 1940s-50s on previously open ground consisting of acid grassland and heath.
+The site has freely draining mineral soil, and averages 800mm of rainfall per year.
+Parts of the wood are elevated and exposed, so it has a prominent and highly visible position within the landscape and as a result, a high wind blow risk on the upper slopes with poor form resulting from the wind, especially in beech stands, where squirrel damage is also apparent.

-The main threads for the 2014-2024 plan are to:
+The main proposals for the 2014-2024 plan are to:

-· Improve the quality, quantity & sustainability of integrated open space, especially along ride edges.
+- improve the quality, quantity & sustainability of integrated open space, especially along ride edges;

 - begin to improve future resilience and diversity by planting a wider variety of tree species.